mysticrenji/Relayr-QA/README.md

 The following cases have been automated for Google Search:

 1. Google Search using single keyword and verifying the Search results.
-2. Google Search using invalid keywords for No Search Results and verifying that there should not be Search result.
+2. Google Search using invalid keywords for No Search Results and verifying that there should not be any Search result.
 3. Google Search for "I'm Feeling Lucky" using a keyword to bypass Search Results and verifying the correct URL.

 Pre-requisite to run the tests :